Home Coffee Journal logo Home Coffee Journal

 4. Over- or under-agitating during the bloom

 Symptom in the cup: Under-agitated brews taste sour and underextracted, with clumps still visible after 20 seconds.
-Over-agitated brews taste bitter and astringent, with fines clogging the filter and slowing drawdown to over 4 minutes.
+Over-agitated brews taste bitter and astringent, with fines clogging the filter and slowing drawdown past 4 minutes.

 You have three options.
-A gentle swirl (the Rao spin) right after the pour — one or two rotations of the dripper — settles the bed flat and breaks clumps without crushing fines.
+A gentle swirl right after the pour (the Rao spin, named in Scott Rao’s Coffee Brewing book) is one or two rotations of the dripper, which settles the bed flat and breaks clumps without crushing fines.
 A spoon stir is more aggressive and good for very fresh, gassy beans.
 No agitation at all leaves clumps that trap CO2 and dry coffee.

 Who it suits: Beans within 7–21 days of roast benefit most from a swirl.

-Key takeaway: Pick one method per brew and keep it identical every time so you can taste the variable.
+Key takeaway: Pick one method per brew and keep it identical every time, so you can actually taste the variable.

 5. Bloom time that ignores roast level and freshness

-Symptom in the cup: Too short — sour, vegetal, gas bubbles still rising when you start the main pour.
-Too long — flat, papery, muted aroma because the bed cooled and overextracted on contact.
+Symptom in the cup: Too short, and it’s sour, vegetal, with gas bubbles still rising when you start the main pour.
+Too long, and it’s flat, papery, with muted aroma because the bed cooled and overextracted on contact.

 Who it suits: Anyone rotating between different bags of beans.